Lypsilonx/Game-of-Intrigue/Game of Intrigue.typ

 The phases are:

-=== Discussion <discussion>
-Players can openly or secretly (in another room or with paper notes or via messenger etc.) discuss the following round or future strategies.

-Lying and manipulation are allowed
 === Trade <trade>
+Players can openly or secretly (in another room or with paper notes or via messenger etc.) discuss strategies.

-Each player now gets *one* Chance to Trade *one card* with a player of their choosing.
+Each player gets *one* Chance to Trade *one card* with a player of their choosing.
 You will have to trade to participate in the Announcement phase.
 So even just trading for the sake of it can be a good strategy. *Bluffing is allowed!*

 A trade happens between two players: